mssola/td/README.md

     $ td --help

-The workflow for this application is as follows:

-1. Work locally.
-Edit the "To do" list, etc.
-2. Then push your changes to the server.

 First of all, let's see how we can interact with the server.
 There are basically two commands for this: `fetch` and `push`.
 The `fetch` command pulls everything from the server and saves it to our local setup.
 If there are